writerror/writerror/_posts/2017-12-13-in-praise-of-chaos.md

 Libertarian communism is no more than a system of federalism and like all social systems would oppress the individual with moral and judicial restraints.
 Only the superficiality of a Proudhon could give such a system the name of “anarchy” which, on the contrary, means the negation of all government by ideas or by men.

 Anarchists are opposed to authority both from below and from above.
-They do not demand power for the masses, but seek to destroy all power and to decompose tgese nasses into individuals who are masters of their own lives.
+They do not demand power for the masses, but seek to destroy all power and to decompose these masses into individuals who are masters of their own lives.
 Therefore anarchists are the most decisive enemies of all types of communism and those who profess to be communists or socialist cannot possibly be anarchists.

 Anarchy is the aggregation of innumerable and varied forms of life lived in solitude or in free association .
 It is the totality of experiences of individual anarchists trying to find new ways of non-gregarious living.
 It is the contemporary and polychromatic presence of every diverse mode of realization used by free individuals capable of defending their own.
 It is the spontaneous development of natural beings.